cburschka/lyx/development/Win32/packaging/installer/Readme.txt

 - pdfview.exe
-  this is a NSIS script, which calls users standard pdf viewer to display pdf files you compile with LaTeX using LyX, its source is available in %%lyxgit%%\development\Win32\pdfview, it uses System.dll and Console.dll
+  this is a NSIS script, which calls users standard pdf viewer to display pdf files you compile with LaTeX using LyX, its source is available in %%lyxgit%%\development\Win32\pdfview

 Note: if you update any dependencies, please add a note to ChangeLog.txt